 The global development landscape is evolving and the definition of what makes a global development organization or professional is expanding.
 The role of business in development has progressed from a niche sub-sector to a critical must-have, streamlined across the work of global development organizations and businesses alike.
 So, while they may not think of themselves as development professionals, many people working in industries such as high tech, infrastructure, design or even within large corporations are getting involved in what is essentially development work.

 Looking for a career transition?
 Here are tips on breaking into global development from another sector, taking your career international — or domestic — and how to translate your skills to resonate with recruiters.

 The expansion of the sector is opening up more opportunities for professionals from a variety of backgrounds to leverage their skills and experience for a global development career.
-In fact, in the Devex 2017 Hiring Trends Report, 62 percent of recruiters surveyed predict there will be an even greater interest in candidates with a nontraditional background in the future.
+In fact, in a recent survey looking at hiring trends in the industry, 92 percent of recruiters believe there will be a similar or greater interest in candidates with a nontraditional background.

 With that said, breaking into global development as a mid-career professional is no easy task.
 While the sector is opening up to outside people, ideas and organizations, it is also one that tends to value deep experience working on development programs, with donors and in developing countries.

 If you are considering a transition to a global development career, here are four steps to help you make the leap.